Frequently Asked Questions

 Will custom engraving on the urn affect the delivery time?

 Usually no. The actual time it takes us to set up and carve the top can be anywhere from a few minutes to a few hours.
 Most of the time this has no bearing on the shipment date.
 If you are concerned about the urn arriving by a specific date, please call us and we will try to make arrangements to suit.

 What woods do you use?

 An urn that will be displayed in your home for years must be made with the same care and materials as a fine piece of furniture.
 To that end we hand select all of our hardwoods used in the crafting of these urns.
 At the moment we generally use Black Walnut, Cherry and Sapele (a type of Mahogany) for the case.
-The tops of our urns which get engraved with our CNC router are either Birdseye Maple or Cherry.
+The inscription plate on the top or front of our urns which get engraved with our CNC router are either Birdseye Maple or Cherry.

 What if I want a completely custom urn?

 If you would like to purchase a one of a kind urn built to your specifications we would be happy to assist.
 Call us and we can discuss options, available woods, sizes, design elements and so on.
 Naturally the lead time is longer in this case but we will always endeavour to get it to you as quickly as possible.

 Yes!
 We source all of our wood right here in Ottawa (KJP Select Hardwoods) and only Sapele is a species not native to Canada.
 The urns are 100% produced in our Dunrobin, ON based workshop.
 The market is flooded with Chinese or similar made urns.
 Be careful if "Made in Canada" is important to you!

 Do I need to buy an urn from a funeral home or crematorium?